simone-cappelletti/APIBaseTemplate/README.md

 # APIBaseTemplate
 ## :book: Introduction
-As written on my personale README page, **APIBaseTemplate** is a project that shows how I would go about structuring and managing a basic API for a project with no special requirements.
+As written on my personal README page, **APIBaseTemplate** is a project that shows how I would go about structuring and managing a basic API for a project with no special requirements.
 So the project includes a little bit of all the common needs that I found myself dealing with over time, from database management, authentication, authorization, logging, and so on.

 During development, I will document my decisions and try to understand the reasoning behind them.